-AP CALCULUS (DUAL CREDIT) COURSE CODE: 2562 2 CREDITS (1 PER SEMESTER)
+AP CALCULUS (DUAL CREDIT)

 Calculus AB, Advanced Placement is a course based on content established by the College Board.
 Calculus AB is primarily concerned with developing the students' understanding of the concepts of calculus and providing experience with its methods and applications.
 The course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 The connections among these representations also are important.
 Topics include: (1) functions, graphs, and limits; (2) derivatives; and (3) integrals.
 Technology should be used regularly by students and teachers to reinforce the relationships among the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.

-- Recommended Grade Level: Grades 11 or 12 - Prerequisite: Pre-calculus/Trigonometry - Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Accuplacer to receive dual credit (see counselor for details) - Counts as a Mathematics Course for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas
+- Recommended Grade Level: Grade 12 - Prerequisite: Honors Pre-calculus/Trigonometry - Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Ivy Tech's Knowledge Assessment to receive dual credit (see counselor for details) - Counts as a Mathematics Course for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas